What can we do to prevent it from happening?

 — liza (@blogdiva) January 12, 2013

 The mental anguish that one goes through can be unspeakable.
 It makes you feel alone in the world and that nothing will solve your problems.
 You feel that the situation you’re in will never end.
 When I think about the young adolescents from the film Bully and teenagers like Jamie Rodemeyer who’ve taken their lives due to bullying I am extremely saddened.
 To be that young and have no hope at all is tragic.
 I’m glad that there have been people like Dan Savage who’ve taken the time to try and reach out to LGBT teens and say that things can get better.
-We also need to think about reaching out to the others who though not of the LGBT community are bullied as well.

 What about soldiers who witness horrifying scenes everyday and come home to commit suicide?
 Some don’t even wait to return to the states.
 What drives them over the edge can be anything from a brain injury to PTSD.
 But the story is the same in that they feel there is no hope.
 They sense that the pain they are feeling will not subside.

 Truthfully, it doesn’t matter if you are a famous and wealthy celebrity or an average person.
 You are still capable of going down the dark path to taking your own life.
 There have been countless movie stars and musicians who have succumbed to depression and other mental illnesses.
-There are sports figures like Junior Seau who suffered from brain injuries who’ve taken their lives.
+There are also sports figures like Junior Seau who suffered from brain injuries who’ve taken their lives.

 Addendum – 2/9/13